-- Operating Profit-The sum of underwriting profit, miscellaneous (non-investment) income from insurance operations, and investment income from insurance operations.
+Operating Profit-The sum of underwriting profit, miscellaneous (non-investment) income from insurance operations, and investment income from insurance operations.
 Associated income taxes are recognized when the analysis is on a post-tax basis.
-(ASOP No. 30) - Operating Rules-All portions of the plan of conversion that specify the methods and procedures for setting up, maintaining, and monitoring the operations of a closed block.
+(ASOP No. 30)

+- Operating Rules-All portions of the plan of conversion that specify the methods and procedures for setting up, maintaining, and monitoring the operations of a closed block.
 (ASOP No. 33) - Oral Communication-An actuarial communication made orally that has not, to the knowledge of the actuary, been recorded or transcribed verbatim.
-Such an oral communication is an actuarial communication, but is not an actuarial document.
+Such an oral communication is an actuarial communication but is not an actuarial document.
 (ASOP No. 41) - Organization-The entity for which ERM is being performed.
 Examples include public or private companies, government entities, and associations, whether for profit or not for profit.
 (ASOP Nos.
 46 and 47) - Other Acquisition Expenses-All costs, other than commission and brokerage fees, associated with the acquisition of business.
 (ASOP No. 29) - Other Liability Cash Flows-Cash flows not specifically associated with asset or policy cash flows.
 Examples are corporate expenses, payables, surplus notes, shareholder dividends, or balance sheet items that result from litigation.
 (ASOP Nos.
 7 and 22) - Other User-[1] Any user of an appraisal report who is not a principal or member of the intended audience.
 (ASOP No. 19); [2] Any recipient of an actuarial communication who is not an intended user.
-(ASOP No. 41) - Output-The results of a model including, but not limited to, point estimates, likely or possible ranges, data or assumptions (as input for other models), behavioral expectations, or qualitative criteria on which decisions could be made.
+(ASOP No. 41) - Output-[1] The results of the catastrophe model including, but not limited to, point estimates, likely or possible ranges, and data or assumptions (as input for other models), behavioral expectations, or qualitative criteria on which decisions could be based.
+(ASOP No. 38); [2] The results of a model including, but not limited to, point estimates, likely or possible ranges, data or assumptions (as input for other models), behavioral expectations, or qualitative criteria on which decisions could be made.
 (ASOP No. 56) - Output Smoothing Method-A method used by the actuary to adjust the results of a contribution allocation procedure to reduce volatility.
 (ASOP Nos.
 4 and 6) - Overfitting-A situation where a model fits the data used to develop the model so closely that prediction accuracy materially decreases when the model is applied to different data.
 (ASOP No. 56)